mal1kc/learnin_area/helper_tools/makefile/readme.md

     command
     command
 ```
-- the targets are filenames,seperated by spaces.Typically,theres is only one per rule
+- the targets are filenames,separated by spaces.Typically,there's is only one per rule
 - the commands are a series of steps typically used to **make** the target(s).
 These need to start with a tab character, not spaces.
-- the prerequisites are also filenames ,seperated by spaces.
-These files need to exist before the commands for target run they alse called dependencies
+- the prerequisites are also filenames ,separated by spaces.
+These files need to exist before the commands for target run they else called dependencies
 > exc:
 ```**make** file
 hello: